InfiniLore/lucide.blazor/README.md

 ## Development Notes

 This project follows a modular structure for maintainability:
-- `InfiniLore.Lucide`: Blazor components and view logic.
+- `InfiniLore.Lucide`: Blazor components and service logic.
-- `InfiniLore.Lucide.Data`: Handles icon definitions and metadata.
+- `InfiniLore.Lucide.Data`: Handles icon definitions and metadata, data provided by `InfiniLore.Lucide.Generators.Raw`.
-- `InfiniLore.Lucide.Generators`: Implements tooling via Roslyn to read data from lucide.static package.
+- `InfiniLore.Lucide.Generators.Raw`: Implements tooling via Roslyn to read data from lucide-static package.
+- `Tools.InfiniLore.Lucide`: A set of development tools, like the razor file generator.

 ---